munroegroup/munroegroup.github.com/_posts/2014-02-18-building-an-ember-app-with-ember-app-kit-rails-part-4.md

 This is the conclusion to a 4 part series on creating a simple Ember application using [Ember Appkit Rails](https://github.com/dockyard/ember-appkit-rails)

 In [part3](http://blog.munroegroupsolutions.com/2014/02/17/building-an-ember-app-with-ember-app-kit-rails-part-3/), we set our application home page to render the books' resource index.

+You can find the source code for this app at [Github](https://github.com/mikepmunroe/books-EAKR).

 To finish off our app, let's clean up some of UI for a more polished look.